Consistent monitoring of quantum fluctuations

 \textit{Discussion.}-- We showed that $\bigO(\sqrt{V})$ fluctuations in many-body quantum systems cannot be consistently monitored in general.
 Measurements that can probe such fluctuations must be fine-grained enough to modify them.
 The non-consistency is a feature of quantum many-body systems away from any semiclassical limit, and is fundamentally different from the detector reaction in classical physics.
 The latter always exists in practice, but can be arbitrarily reduced without sacrificing measurement precision.
 Remark also that the intensive mean value of a macroscopic quantity, $Q/V$, can be monitored by much coarser measurements, with $\gamma_t \sim 1/\sqrt{V}$, and thus consistently in the thermodynamic limit~\cite{halliwell-hydro,classicality-thermalization}.

-Our approach differs from the standard decoherent histories formalism in that the latter uses \textit{projective} measurements, instead of weak ones such as \eqref{eq:Kraus}.
-As an example of projective measurement, consider monitoring the sign of a macroscopic quantity $Q$ (assuming $0$ is not an eigenvalue of $Q$)~\cite{wang-strasberg,dhc-prx}.
+{\highlight Our exact results relied on two kinds of Gaussianity: the intrinsic Gaussianity of the observable, which we showed under general assumptions, and that of the measurement scheme~\eqref{eq:Kraus}, which we chose for solvability.
+It will be interesting to see to what extent our results apply to other measurement schemes.
+In particular, the case of \textit{projective} measurements is directly relevant for the standard decoherent histories formalism.} An example is to monitor the sign of a macroscopic quantity $Q$ (assuming $0$ is not an eigenvalue of $Q$)~\cite{wang-strasberg,dhc-prx}.
 Because the sign changes abruptly at $Q = 0$, the measurement coarseness is not obvious to determine \textit{a priori}, and can be affected by how $Q$ fluctuates in a given state.
 If $Q = \pm V (c + o(1))$, as in a macroscopic superposition, we will monitor essentially the intensive quantity $Q / V$, which can be done consistently~\cite{dhc-prx}.
 Yet, if $Q \sim \pm \sqrt{V}$, per our results, we expect the sign measurement to be sufficiently fine-grained to induce re-coherence~\cite{Strasberg:2026xwx}.
-Finally, the possibility (in principle) of resolving $Q \sim \pm \bigO(1)$ may result in more delicate microscopic coherent effects~\cite{wang-strasberg}, which are yet to be understood.
+Finally, the possibility (in principle) of resolving $Q \sim \pm \bigO(1)$ may result in more delicate microscopic coherent effects~\cite{wang-strasberg}. {\highlight In summary, our results suggest a rather general failure of consistent histories for fast-evolving macroscopic quantities; explicitly checking this claim will be left to future work.}

 From a quantum information viewpoint, many-body quantum fluctuations seem to be a private random source that reveals passive eavesdroppers~\cite{ekert}.
-It will be interesting to see how to use them as a cryptography resource~\cite{garratt2025private}.
+It will be interesting to see how to use them as a resource for quantum cryptography~\cite{garratt2025private}.